Purchases made through links earn us a small commission, at no extra cost to you.

 Once I was dressed in my kimono, my hair was styled and I was allowed to pick out some hair ornaments, a bag, shawl, umbrella, and sandals.
 Once I saw the final product, I couldn’t believe that was me.
 I felt so pretty!

 Wearing a beautiful kimono really put me in the mood to explore Higashi Chayagai.
 I felt like I had gone back in time, especially since there were many others, both men and women, strolling the street in kimonos.
 As I slowly walked around Higashi Chayagai (because the socks and sandals combination wasn’t the easiest to move in), I was deep in the moment, thinking about what a wonderful experience this was.

 I didn’t want it to end, and I definitely didn’t want to return my vibrant and stunning kimono.

-At first I thought I would feel silly renting a kimono in Kanazawa, but it turned out to be my favourite experience of my Japanese culture and tradition themed trip in Chubu.
+At first I thought I would feel silly renting a kimono in Kanazawa, but it turned out to be my favourite part of my Japanese culture and tradition themed trip in Chubu.
+I’d even say it was one of my most delightful experiences in Japan.

 Getting There: Higashi Chayagai can be accessed by the Kanazawa Loop Bus (take the Right Loop).
 It’s about a 10 minute ride from Kanazawa Station then a 5 minute walk.
 The Kanazawa Kirara kimono rental shop is close by at 1-3-18 Higashiyama.